Scientists Growing Neanderthal Brains To Put Inside Robots

-In case anyone wanted to know why Neanderthals went extinct, know that scientists at University of California San Diego are working on finding the answer.
-How?
-By growing Neanderthal brains in petri dishes, which will later be placed inside crab-like robots.
-The scientists believe that by studying the robot’s behavior, they’ll gain a new understanding of why the Neanderthals were wiped from the surface of the Earth.
+In case anyone wanted to know why Neanderthals went extinct, know that scientists at University of California, San Diego are working on finding the answer.
+By growing Neanderthal brains in petri dishes, which will later be placed inside crab-like robots, scientists believe that by studying the robot’s behavior, they’ll gain a new understanding of why the Neanderthals were wiped from the surface of the Earth.

 The process started with human pluripotent stem cells, which were edited using a gene editing tool called CRISPR.
 Through the process, the stem cells became “Neanderthalized,” according to Live Science.
 This is done by using genetic information extracted from fossils.
-After six to eight months in a petri dish and an “in-house process,” the cells grow into tiny brains measuring about 0.2″.
+After six to eight months in a petri dish and an “in-house process,” the cells grow into tiny brains measuring about 0.2 inches.
 The brains don’t have a blood supply, so they stop growing when they reach that size.

 As if that’s not enough, the brains will be hooked up to robots.
 From there, scientists will observe its behavior and learning patterns to gain knowledge of the Neanderthal brains.
 Study leader Alysson Muotri elaborated.